pamanes/DevToolingInstallScripts/README.md

 # Final Steps

-- After installing WSL/Docker, open Powershell as Administrator and execute the following: **bcdedit /set hypervisorlaunchtype auto** and restart your computer.
+- If you installed WSL/Docker, open Powershell as Administrator and execute the following: **bcdedit /set hypervisorlaunchtype auto** and restart your computer.